State & Tribal Landscape

 States, territories, and tribal organizations implement home visiting models that match the needs of their communities using varied funding streams, including the Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV).
 Maternal and child health indicators provide insight into states’ varied contexts, which drive their decisions and priorities.

-For example, 6 percent of women had no or delayed prenatal care nationally, but the state average ranges from 2 percent in Rhode Island and Vermont to 11 percent in New Mexico.
+For example, 6 percent of women used tobacco during pregnancy nationally, but the state average ranges from 1 percent in California to 24 percent in West Virginia.

-Select a state in the interactive map below to see a brief data snapshot or click the orange button to view the information in a table.
+Select a state in the interactive map below to see a brief data snapshot or click an orange button to view the information in a table or download the data file.

 |Home Visits Provided|